-It doesn’t matter if the house you are looking at is 100 years old or 2 months old, you still need to inspect things closely.
+It doesn’t matter if the house you are looking at is 100 years old or brand new, you still need to inspect things closely.

 Ask the inspector:

-- how old the roof is and if there are any signs of water leaks
+- the age of the roof and if there are any signs of water leaks

-- how old is the hot water tank, and the furnace, and how soon will they need to be replaced
+- how old the hot water tank is, and the furnace, and how soon will they need to be replaced

-If it is an older house ask the inspector if it looks like it has been renovated, and if so, was the job done right.
+If it is an older house that you are considering purchasing, ask the inspector if it looks like the house has been renovated, and if so, was the job done right.

 Another important point around recent renovations is whether or not the proper permits were issued for the work.
 While the home inspector will not be able to help you with that, the city office that issues permits will be able to help you.